 $HADOOP_HOME/etc/hadoop/hadoop-env.sh file and set JAVA_HOME environment variable:

 Hadoop has many configuration files, which need to configure as per the requirements of your Hadoop infrastructure.
-Let’s start with the configuration with basic Hadoop single node cluster setup:
+Let’s start with the configuration with a basic Hadoop single node cluster setup:

 <configuration> <property> <name>fs.default.name</name> <value>hdfs://localhost:9000</value> </property> </configuration>